The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

   * Blood Stalk turns into Lemure's Slice
   * Grim Swathe turns into Lemure's Scythe
 * Void Reaping and Cross Reaping buff each other similarly to how Gibbet and Gallows do.
 Whenever you use Void Reaping your next Cross Reaping will deal more damage.
 This buff does not persist when Enshroud ends so you are able to start on whichever Reaping skill you want every enshroud.
 When you see these weaponskills mentioned, you can do either/or, but always make sure you are using the buffed version if applicable.
-* Soul Sow is spell with a 5 seconds cast time in combat but is instant outside of Combat.
+* Soul Sow is spell with a five second cast time in combat but is instant outside of Combat.
 When applied, the Soul Sow ability will change into Harvest Moon.
 Harvest Moon is a long-range spell that does a large amount of AoE damage.
 There are a few ways to utilize this ability:

   * Harvest Moon whenever you have to disengage from an enemy for longer than global cooldown.
-  * Harvest Moon when you are able to deal AoE damage with it
+  * Harvest Moon when you are able to deal AoE damage with it.
   * Harvest Moon at least once each encounter.
   * Soul Sow before every boss pull and in-between dungeon packs.